Elisabeth Kirkby: Political career

-Kirkby entered politics joining the Australian Democrats in 1979, she was residing in Martinsville at that time in the NSW Hunter Valley region, after she was suggested by her friend and co-star Sheila Kennelly, a longtime resident who had a farm in that area, that she purchase a property there, After relocating there she ran for the local parliament seat for the Hunter Valley, with a publicity campaign using her Number 96 role as the basis, stating there are "96's reasons to vote for Liz", she lost the seat attaining 13% of votes, but was subsequently elected to the New South Wales legislative council in 1981, as the New South Wales state leader.
-Upon retiring in June 1998, she became the longest-serving Australian Democrat member of parliament She remained in politics, however, at a local government level, serving as a councillor in Temora Shire from 1999 to 2004, with the Democrats spin-off party the Australian Progressive Alliance foundered by Meg Lees.
+Kirkby entered politics joining the Australian Democrats in 1979.
+At that time she was residing in Martinsville in the Hunter Valley region of New South Wales, after purchasing a property there on the recommendation of Sheila Kennelly, a friend and longtime resident who had a farm in that area.
+After relocating there she ran for the local parliament seat for the Hunter Valley, with a publicity campaign using her Number 96 role as the basis, stating there are "96's reasons to vote for Liz".
+She was not elected, attaining 13% of votes, but was subsequently elected to the New South Wales Legislative Council in 1981, as the party's state leader.
+Upon retiring in June 1998, she became the longest-serving Australian Democrat member of parliament.
+She remained in politics at a local government level, serving as a councillor in Temora Shire from 1999 to 2004, with the Democrats spin-off party the Australian Progressive Alliance founded by Meg Lees.

-Personal life and honours
+Personal life and death

-Kirkby was married to Australian gynaecologist Derek Llewellyn-Jones and has three children, a daughter and two sons, four grandchildren and a great granddaughter.
+Kirkby was married to Australian gynaecologist Derek Llewellyn-Jones and had three children, a daughter and two sons, four grandchildren and a great-granddaughter.
 Her son Tony Llewellyn-Jones is an Australian actor and producer.
 Debbie Baile, her daughter, became an actress and also appeared in Number 96 in 1975.
 Baile also acted in The Young Doctors and the film Undercover.
+Kirkby died on 20 April 2026, at the age of 105.

+Honours

 In 2006 Kirkby earned an Arts Degree and in 2014 a PhD from the University of Sydney at the age of 93, becoming Australia's oldest university graduate.
-Her thesis was on unemployment during the Great Depression, and she has become an advocate for older people to learn and study.
+Her thesis was on unemployment during the Great Depression, and she became an advocate for older people to learn and study.
 (Note: Although she is the oldest such recipient in Australia, the world record is held by 102 year old German Jewish woman Ingeborg Syllm-Rapoport, who was awarded a doctorate from the University of Hamburg, after originally being denied by the Nazi German Government, some 77 year's earlier.)
 In 2012 she was awarded the national Medal of the Order of Australia, for "service to the Parliament of New South Wales, to the community of Temora, and to the performing arts".